 Tug Toy Making Supplies and Materials

 The materials and craft supplies used in making the tug toy shown are polar fleece fabric and scissors.
 No fancy tools or equipment required.
 Polar fleece is sturdy (as fabrics go), has a nice touch of stretchiness when playing, and can be easily machine washed for a drool refresh.
+You can read more in our post on choosing and using fleece for DIY dog tug toys.

 Alternative Fabric Options